rzimmerdev/pdi/README.md

-# Semantic Classification for Satellite Imagery
+# Semantic Segmentation for Satellite Imagery
 ## About
 This repository aims to perform pixel wise image segmentation of buildings using a dataset containing top-down satellite images of cities in Dubai.